School Liaison Office

 Once you receive your assignment RIP, report to the overseas clearance office located at the Tri-Care Department in the RAF Lakenheath Hospital Annex.
 You will be provided with all of the forms and instructions on how the medical review process will be completed.

 The gaining base has 10 duty days to complete the review and provide a response.
-Once our office receives an approved response from the gaining base you will clear MPF.
-If the from the gaining base is disapproved due to inability to provide for your families medical needs, the MPF will assist in obtaining another assignment.
+Once our office receives an approved response from the gaining base, you will clear MPF.
+If the from the gaining base is disapproved due to inability to provide for your families' medical needs, you can appeal the decision or MPF can assist in obtaining another assignment.

 OCONUS to CONUS